-Diversity, Equity and Inclusion as Marks of the Church
+Diversity, Equity and Inclusion as marks of the Church

 What is inclusion?
 How does it differ from diversity?

-So, let me point to inclusion by showing you how exclusion looks and feels.
+Let me point to inclusion by showing you how exclusion looks and feels.

-We’d like to excuse Jesus and the twelve.
+We’d like to excuse Jesus and the 12.
 For one thing, he’s Jesus.
 And we shouldn’t be “anachronistic” with our morality, judging ancestors by our standards.
 Jesus lived in a culture that was patriarchal through and through.
 There was no crack in the collective consciousness for consideration of women’s leadership.
-I lift Jesus and the twelve as an example to say that what they took for granted — of course the twelve must be men just as the sun must rise from the east — is exactly how we fail at inclusion.
+I lift Jesus and the 12 as an example to say that what they took for granted — of course the 12 must be men just as the sun must rise from the east — is exactly how we fail at inclusion.
 We don’t explicitly exclude people.
 We just don’t see them belonging in certain places out of our “sensibility” of naturalness.
 We exclude by default.

 - Look at the qualifications of your leadership positions, from voluntary all the way up to senior pastorship.
 Do any requirements favor certain groups of people?
 Requirements exclude identities, as people groups might not have certain experiences for the position because of the social discrimination against those identities.
-When the disciples were looking for the “twelfth” to replace Judas, they created a list of qualifications that seemed to make sense, like someone who was there at the start of Jesus’ ministry.
-But that already meant a lot of the newer converts who were not Galileans or Judeans were excluded without even a cursory interview.
-Paul claimed apostleship basically questioning that qualification.

 - Diversity is having people of different culture sit in your pews.
 Inclusion means they can bring in their way of worship.
 They are contributing from their differences.
 In that way, their differences are not lifted as different but another way of doing things.
-Inclusive worship has diverse instruments, songs, words, worship order, and preaching style.
+Inclusive worship has diverse instruments, songs, words, worship order and preaching style.

 - Inclusion also recognizes what people have in common.
-Both truths–That people are different and that people are the same– are held together for diversity and inclusion to flourish.
+Both truths — that people are different and that people are the same — are held together for diversity and inclusion to flourish.
 Differences does not negate the commonality.
 And commonality doesn’t reduce differences to mere stylistic difference.
 Inclusion is the belief that every person is both uniquely different and essentially the same.

 - When you have diversity alone, then there is one group of people who are not seen as different.
 They are the “unspoken” center.
 They are seen as the norm and such they have power.
 When I attend a Presbyterian congregation, I am seen as different.
 I bring diversity to the Presbyterian congregation.
 But I’m not the only one different.
 The white congregation differs from me in the same way I differ from them.
 And to me, the white congregation is the diversity.
 Difference is an attribute of all people.
 Inclusion recognizes that there is no center, and that it is about living into the acceptance of others and of myself by others.